SkillsFundingAgency/das-technical-guidance/principles/devops.md

 ## Culture

-The purpose of DevOps in the Apprenticeship service is to bring unity among the teams so that they all work as a single entity to achieve a goal or rollout new features and services.
+The purpose of DevOps in the Apprenticeship Service is to bring unity among the teams so that they all work as a single entity to achieve a goal or rollout new features and services.
 Working together creates a positive attitude and in turn improves the overall environment for the teams to work in.
 This enables continuous learning and sharing of skills.
 All this leads to efficient and innovative development and delivery.
 These are some of the cultural advantages DevOps provides for the service:

 - **Agile ways of working.** Across the service we perform daily collaboration through Agile ceremonies; sprint planning, daily standup, sprint reviews and retrospectives.
 Support and trust are key to our ways of working which helps enable our continuous delivery.
 There are also other ceremonies that bring all of the teams together such as the Scrum of Scrums, Clan Leads meeting, Architecture board, Quality Guild and a regular service wide standup.